Last Updated on February 2, 2023

 Some of the best chatbot examples are Microsoft Bot framework, Botkit, Botpress, Rasa, and others.
 Which chatbot is ideal for you will be determined by the technology and code languages you presently employ and how other businesses have used chatbots.

 Converting text or speech into structured data is a process for chatbots, especially when programmed to process natural language.
 Regardless, it’s a process that has to be done to give users a proper response to their questions and concerns.

 Here is how natural language processing may work with chatbots:

-- Some chatbots use tokenization to divide certain words into pieces – or, in this case, “tokens” – that can be quite useful or significant for the application.
+- Some chatbots use tokenization to divide certain words into pieces – or, in this case, “tokens” – that can be pretty useful or significant for the application.

-- Normalization processes text in such a way that it finds common spelling or typographical errors that could happen, whenever a user creates a typo or doesn’t know how it spells a certain word.
+- Normalization processes text so that it finds common spelling or typographical errors that could happen whenever a user creates a typo or doesn’t know how it spells a particular word.

-- Dependency parsing helps chatbots look for subjects and objects in a given text, which will lead them to dependent phrases.
+- Dependency parsing helps chatbots look for subjects and objects in a given text, leading them to dependent phrases.

-- Sentiment analysis lets chatbots watch and learn if a user is having a good experience, or if they still need help, but this time from a human customer support rep.
+- Sentiment analysis lets chatbots watch and learn if a user has a good experience or if they still need help, as compared to a human agent.

 Why Are Chatbots Essential?

 Starting to use chatbots might inspire both excitement and apprehension in a marketer.
 That’s because modern marketers understand the logistics that need to be considered when launching a new marketing channel – and chatbots provide a whole new way for prospects and customers to connect with you!